PhD (Indian Institute of Science & University of Maryland)

 Professor Pande was a Visiting Assistant Professor at the School of Mathematical Sciences, NISER, Bhubaneshwar between 2014-2016.
 He was granted a Postdoctoral Fellowship at the Mathematics Department, HRI Allahabad from 2011-2014.
 He was a Postdoctoral Research Fellow at the String Theory Group, RSPHYSSE, ANU Canberra with Professor P. Bouwknegt from 2007-2009.

-In addition to conducting research into subjects of his interest, Dr Pande is interested in developing a broad agenda for teaching interdisciplinary courses which try to link mathematics and physics to various subjects: At Ahmedabad University he has designed and taught the full Calculus Sequence, and other courses in Elementary College Algebra, Applied Statistics, Business Calculus and Introductory Differential Geometry.
+In addition to conducting research into subjects listed above, Dr Pande is interested in developing a broad agenda for teaching interdisciplinary courses which try to link mathematics and physics to various subjects: At Ahmedabad University he has designed and taught the full Calculus Sequence, and other courses in Elementary College Algebra, Applied Statistics, Business Calculus and Introductory Differential Geometry.

 Professor Ashwin S. Pande conducts research on problems in Pure Mathematics connected to Theoretical Physics.
 His current research is on Topological T-duality, a relatively new branch of Topology and Geometry inspired by the T-duality symmetry of String Theory.
 He recently extended the work of Bunke and co-workers on applications of the theory of Topological Stacks to Topological T-duality.
 Currently, he is interested in studying the crossed product of locally trivial bundles with fiber a strongly self-absorbing algebra by an action of R as a possible extension of Topological T-duality.